Dwight D. Opperman Institute of

 Since its founding in 1952, the Dwight D. Opperman Institute of Judicial Administration (IJA) has excelled as one of the finest non-partisan judicial education and administration organizations in the country.
 IJA sponsors annual appellate judges training seminars, workshops on special topics in the law, and the William J. Brennan Jr. Lecture series honoring the state judiciary, among other programs.

-Our next program will be the Twentieth Annual William J. Brennan, Jr., Lecture on State Courts and Social Justice (March 11, 2014), to be delivered by the Honorable Jonathan Lippman, Chief Judge, New York Court of Appeals.
-This program is open to the public, and registration will open in early 2014.
+Our next program will be the Twentieth Annual William J. Brennan, Jr., Lecture on State Courts and Social Justice, entitled "The Judiciary as the Leader of the Access to Justice Revolution," to be delivered on March 11, 2014 by the Honorable Jonathan Lippman, Chief Judge, New York Court of Appeals.
+This program is free and open to the public; click here to register now!

-In 2013, the Dwight D. Opperman Institute of Judicial Administration has presented the following programs:
+In 2013, the Dwight D. Opperman Institute of Judicial Administration presented the following programs:

 The Roosevelt-Cardozo Way: Sitting for the Bar Examination After Two Years of Law School